What is CockroachDB?

 For more insight, see CockroachDB in Comparison.

-Can a MySQL or PostgreSQL application be migrated to CockroachDB?
+Can a PostgreSQL or MySQL application be migrated to CockroachDB?

 Does Cockroach Labs offer a cloud database as a service?